 What you probably don’t imagine is one of your own employees inadvertently opening the door for the bad guys, or them walking out the door with valuable data.

 But that’s often the reality of data breaches.
 Threats aren’t always external.
 They’re often internal and not driven by malicious intent.
-Consequently, your organization needs to anticipate the risk and take measures to counteract it.
+Consequently, your organization needs to anticipate the risk and take measures to counteract it, such as using a solution for insider risk management.

 Why your own team may pose a cyber risk